oils-for-unix/oils/doc/osh-manual.md

 the old, bad behavior.

-See the [Oil manual](oil-manual.html) for options that fundamentally change the shell language, e.g. those categorized under `shopt -s all:oil`.
+See the [Oil manual](oil-manual.html) for options that fundamentally change the shell language, e.g. those categorized under `shopt -s oil:all`.

 ### OSH Has Four `errexit` Options (while Bash Has Two)